Clearwater Road Closures

 Utility Projects

-• Wastewater system improvements will be in progress in the Stewart Boulevard area July 6 to July 7, to strengthen existing sewer pipes and improve reliability during hurricane season.
+• Wastewater system improvements will be in progress in the Stewart Boulevard area to strengthen existing sewer pipes and improve reliability during hurricane season.
 Residents may experience temporary traffic impacts while a bypass system is in place, but all utility services will remain active throughout the project.

 Road Construction